-Every drum set comes with a different price tag.
-This usually depends on the brand, the features, and the configuration.
+Every drum set comes with a different price tag and this usually depends on the brand, features, and configuration of the drums.

-Toddler drum sets cover ages three years to seven years old, while larger kids feature in the category of seven years to fifteen years old.
+Toddler drum sets cover ages 3-7 years old while drums set for larger kids target those between the ages of 7-15 years old.

 At times, this can range depending on the child’s size and leg room that they have available when they sit on their drum throne.
 As we all know, legs grow fast, particularly on kids so keeping an idea in the back of the brain of their growth is important for the child’s balance of comfort, growth, and fun.

 Anyone can learn to drum; age doesn’t matter, it’s about the effort put forth.
 That is why we have contrast options for both junior and adults within each section above.